domenico-piol/pySummarize/README.md

     podman run --name pysummarize -it -d -p 443:5443 mydomain/pysummarize

 or in OpenShift by using the deployment descriptor in th e`k8s`folder.`

+### On OpenShift (or any k8s flavor)
+For deploying the demo-app to OpenShift, use the `k8s/summarize.yaml` deployment descriptor.

+    oc deploy -f k8s/summarize.yaml

+The deployment will use an init-container for obtaining the model from Huggingface using the huggingface-cli.
+The init-container starts the model-downloader script `dl.sh` which expects some parameters:

+    -m the model
+    -d the directory where to place the model
+    -f a list of files to download

+The `summarize.yaml` descriptor file contains already a comprehensive working example.

 ## Example
 Let's take an announcement made by Red Hat some time back: